Flash Wheaties nn (1946) First Graded Highest Copy 1 of 4 CGC 7.0 [2004] |

 E. Gerber Products, LLC : are the makers the famous Mylites mylar sleeves.
 Mylites are mylar sleeves that have a bendable flaps much like a ploy bag, but are make of one and two mil mylar.
 Mylites are one mil thick and Mylites 2 are two mils.
 E. Gerber Products also makes 4 mil open top sleeves.
 E. Gerber's prices are some of the most in inexpensive on the market.

 The company also makes Acid Free Backing Boards called Half (24-mil) and (42-mil) Full Backs.
 All these These boards have a 3% calcium carbonate buffer throughout, maintains ph of 8.0+ add to the acid free backing board.
 The company also make other products like CGC comic boxes.
-Full Backs are also perhaps the thickest and stiffest backing boards on the market.
+Full Backs are also perhaps one of the thickest and stiffest backing boards on the market.
+See their Amazon Store too.

 NOTES: In the pass, some have commented on the quality of the seams on E Gerber's sleeves, we have not had such problems to date.
 The seam issue may have a bad production run or a problem that may occur from time to time.